kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

 #### Author: Kevin Okiah

+#### 06/25/2017

 ### Introduction

-In this report, we explore beers and breweries datasets for the 51 states in the US.
-The steps and procedures taken in this analysis are stipulated below.We successfully merged the two datasets `Beers dataset` which contains a list of 2410 US craft beers and `Breweries dataset` containing 558 US breweries.
+In this report, we explore `beers` and `breweries` datasets for the 51 states in the US.
+The steps and procedures taken in this analysis are stipulated below.
+We successfully merged the two datasets `Beers` dataset which contains a list of 2410 US craft beers to the `Breweries` dataset containing 558 US breweries.

 ### Structure our repository and files in them